AlibabaCloudDocs/sls/intl.en-US/Data Transformation/Data processing syntax/Expression functions/String functions.md

         combine: |a,a#x|,|b#y,y|,|c,c#z|
         ```

-    -   Example 5: In this example, elements of different lengths are used.
+    -   Example 5: In this example, elements with different lengths are used.

         Raw log entry: